chriscamacho/gles2framework/README.md

 void drawObj(struct obj_t *obj, kmMat4 * combined, kmMat4 * mv, kmVec3 lightDir, kmVec3 viewDir);

-this draws an obj, you need to supply a combined model, view and projection matrices as well as a combined model, view matrix for the lighting light and view direction vectors are also needed for lighting
+this draws an obj, you need to supply a combined model, view and projection matrices as well as a combined model, view matrix for the lighting, light and view direction vectors are also needed for lighting

 ________________________________________________________________________